JiwoonKim/JUNEKIM.dev/content/CS50/cs50_beyond/lecture_4.md

 component-based framework for front-end development
 - need `react`, `reactDOM`, `babel` libraries
 - uses the JSX language and syntax
+- declarative programming:
+    - deciding on how the components should look like
+    - change state for change instead of DOM manipulation

 ### Components
 - each component is defined by `class __name__ extends React.component`